 A proper camping electric hook-up unit is obtainable for around £50.

 You should also keep your unit dry and raise it off the floor.

-Although a little more expensive, we recommend the Outwell Mains 3 Way Roller Kit with USB and Light.
-It’s a nice safe design plus you don’t need additional USB chargers.
+Although it is a little more expensive, we recommend the Outwell Mains 3 Way Roller Kit with USB and Light.
+It’s a nice safe design plus you don’t need an additional USB charger.
 It also has a night light, which is useful if you have young kids.
 Click here to read our review of this mains roller kit.

 P.S.
 Campsites with Electric Hook Ups